PANAGBENGA FESTIVAL 2018 SCHEDULE OF ACTIVITIES | TRAVEL GUIDE

 Mines View Park – Link

 The most common mode of transportation in going to Baguio City is by bus.

 Various bus lines traverse the Metro Manila to Baguio route with several terminals spread across Metro Manila.The trip would approximately take for 4-6 hrs to get to Baguio City.

-Dagupan Bus with terminal at New York St., Cubao, Quezon City has buses traveling Manila to Baguio route every hour.
+Dagupan Bus with a terminal at New York St., Cubao, Quezon City has buses traveling Manila to Baguio route every hour.